Univariate log-concave density estimation with symmetry or modal constraints: Introduction and overview

+We rely on the methods and properties developed here for the subclass $\mathcal{L C}(m)$ to derive new inference procedures for the mode in \cite{Doss-Wellner:2016ModeInference}.
+The sub-class $\mathcal{S L C} (0)$ has already been used in \cite{BalabdaouiDoss:2017} to study semiparametric mixture models.
+The methods developed here for $\mathcal{ S L C} (0)$ are also being used in an on-going study by \cite{Laha:2017} of efficient estimation of a location parameter in the classical semiparametric symmetric location model with the (very natural) assumption of a symmetric log-concave error distribution.
+Methodology based on modes or local maxima of nonparametrically estimated functions has seen a resurgence in recent years; see, e.g., \cite{MR3476607}, \cite{MR3375871}, and \cite{MR3485960}.
+A recent survey on estimation and inference for the mode and on mode-based methodology is given by \cite{Chacon:2018}.

-Thus our main goals here are the following: \begin{enumerate}[label=(\alph*)] \item To show that the mode-constrained MLE's $\hat{f}_n^0$ exist and to provide useful characterizations thereof.
-This is done in Section~\ref{sec:MLEs}. \item Establish useful finite-sample properties of $\hat{f}_n^0$ corresponding to similar properties of the unconstrained MLE's $\hat{f}_n$, and properties that relate the two estimators.
-This is also done in Section~\ref{sec:MLEs}. \item Establish consistency of the mode-constrained MLE's with respect to uniform and Hellinger metrics.
-This is accomplished in Section~\ref{sec:Consistency}. \item Establish global rates of convergence of the constrained estimators in the uniform and Hellinger metrics.
-This is also accomplished in Section~\ref{sec:Consistency}. \item Establish local rates of convergence of the constrained estimators, and establish the (pointwise) asymptotic distribution of the constrained estimators.
-This is carried out in Section~\ref{sec:LocalRates}.
-We also provide a theorem giving the existence and uniqueness of a universal limit process that governs the asymptotic distribution of the constrained estimator. \end{enumerate} Note that \cite{DossWellner:2016a} and \cite{Kim:2014wa} established the global rate of convergence of the unconstrained estimators in the Hellinger metric.
-We need additionally the rate of convergence in supremum norm on compact intervals.
+Thus our main goals here are the following: \begin{enumerate}[label=(\alph*)] \item To show that the mode-constrained MLE's $\hat{f}_n^0 \in \mathcal{L C}(m)$ and $\hat{g}_n^0 \in \mathcal{S L C}(0)$ exist and to provide useful characterizations thereof. \item Establish useful finite-sample properties of $\hat{f}_n^0$ and $\hat{g}_n^0$. \item Establish consistency of the mode-constrained and symmetric mode-constrained MLE's with respect to the Hellinger metric. \item Establish local rates of convergence of the constrained estimators $\hat{f}_n^0$ and $\hat{g}_n^0$ and establish the (pointwise) asymptotic distributions of the constrained estimators. \item Establish global rates of convergence of the constrained estimators. \end{enumerate}

-In Section~\ref{sec:FiniteSample} we provide simulations illustrating properties of the estimators.
-Section~\ref{sec:Outlook} presents some open problems and conclusions.
-Section~\ref{sec:Proofs} provides proofs for the results for the constrained MLE as well as any previously unproven results for the unconstrained MLE.
-The Appendix provides some basic formulas and inequalities that we need.
+Here is a brief summary of the paper: In Section 2 we show that the constrained estimators exist and satisfy useful characterizations.
+Section 3 provides plots of the constrained estimators and provides comparisons to each other and to the unconstrained maximum likelihood estimators $\hat{f}_n \in \mathcal{L C}$.
+In Section 4 we summarize results concerning consistency and global rates of convergence, while Section 5 addresses local rates of convergence and limiting distributions at fixed points.
+Section 6 summarizes some problems and difficulties concerning extensions to higher dimensions.
+All the proofs are given in the Appendix.